balag752/Ecommerce-clothing-recommendation-prediction/README.md

 3. What kind of categories people have more negative reviews and what are they try to say
 4. Correlation between Negative review and Recommendation

 ## Methodology

 1. `Suggesting the buessiness to significant words for recommended products` - using TF-IDF in review extraction, building categorical model with reviews to predict recommendation then finding more weighted words.
-2. `Suggesting the buessiness to important categories and influencing factors in recommendedation` - using bag of words in product categories, building categorical model with reviews to predict recommendation then finding more weighted categories.
+2. `Suggesting the buessiness to important categories and influencing factors in recommendedation` - using encoding for product categories, building categorical model with reviews to predict recommendation then finding more weighted categories.
 3. `What kind of categories people have more negative reviews and what are they try to say` - Apply sentimental analysis and find top TF-IDF in negative sentence and do topic modeling
 4. `Correlation between Positive review and Recommendation` - using TF-IDF in positive review extraction, building categorical model with reviews to predict recommendation then finding more weighted words.

 *Optional : using Words embedding to combine the features [keras]*

 ## Aim for each phase

 - **Data Analysis :** Experiment our Business hypothesis with dataset.
 Find the pattens in dataset.
 Plan for Feature Engineering.
 - **Data Preprocess :** Based on insights, start with preprocessing.
 Apply all regular NLP feature engineering (Tokens, stemming, lower letter and trimming).
 Apply TF-IDF & Bag of words for each words